Nonparametric bounds for vaccine effects in randomized trials: Nonparametric bounds for vaccine effects under Figure

 For each $i\in \{0,...,15\}$, let $q_{i.ab}=\Pr(r_{y|a, b}=i)$ denote the proportion of the two-arm trial participants with potential response type $i$, among those with $A=a$ and $B=b$.
 Finally, let $Q_{a,b}(a,m)=\big\{r_{y|a, b}:\{Y^{a,m}|A=a,B=b\big\}=1\}$ be the set of potential response types such that with probability one, the potential outcome $Y^{a,m}$ equals to one conditionally on $A=a$ and $B=b$.

 We derive bounds for each VE by solving an optimization problem that maximizes (upper bound) or minimizes (lower bound) the VE under constraints derived from the observed data distribution.
-To obtain sharp and valid bounds, as discussed later, we do not optimize the VE expression directly but instead its building blocks, namely $E_{IV}(Y^{a,m})=E_{VI}(Y^{a,m})=E(Y^{a,m})$.
+To obtain the bounds, as discussed later, we do not optimize the VE directly but instead its building blocks, namely $E_{IV}(Y^{a,m})=E_{VI}(Y^{a,m})=E(Y^{a,m})$.
 To begin with, we show how both the target parameters and the constraints can be expressed as linear functions of the $q_{i.ab}$, thereby framing the problem as an LP problem.

 The target quantity, $E(Y^{a,m})$, can be expressed in terms of $q_{i.ab}$ as follows